 1. If you like, you may arrange the 64 quilt blocks in a pleasing way using a large flat surface or a quilt design wall.
 Arrange 8 rows, each row containing 8 blocks.

 2. Start sewing the blocks together in sets of two.
 Then continue sewing the sets together until you have a row with 8 blocks.

 3. Sew the rows together to finish the quilt top.
 Press.

 FINISHING THE EASY PATCHWORK QUILT WITH 2 1/2’’ SQUARES

-4. Cut 7 strips of binding 2 1/2’’ x width-of-fabric and sew them together using diagonal seams.
-Bind the quilt using your preferred method.
+- Cut 7 strips of binding 2 1/2’’ x width of fabric and sew them together using diagonal seams.
+Bind the quilt using your preferred method to cover the raw edges of the quilt.
 See how I bind my quilts by machine here.

 By the way, I teach these shortcut piecing methods in my Choose Joy!
 Block of the Month Program.
 It’s a great way to build quiltmaking skills and learn how to make 10 different classic quilt blocks!

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂